davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This implementation won't result in thread pool starvation since we're storing a task instead of the result itself.
+:white_check_mark: **GOOD** This implementation won't result in thread-pool starvation since we're storing a task instead of the result itself.

-:warning: ConcurrentDictionary.GetOrAdd will potentially run the cache callback multiple times in parallel.
-This can result in kicking off expensive computations
+:warning: `ConcurrentDictionary.GetOrAdd` will potentially run the cache callback multiple times in parallel.
+This can result in kicking off expensive computations multiple times.
-multiple times.

 ```C#
 public class PersonController : Controller